Court rejects Donald Trump’s bid to delay trial in wake of fraud ruling that threatens his business - The Boston Globe

 Advertisement

 An appeals court judge, David Friedman, granted an interim stay of the trial while the full appeals court considered the lawsuit on an expedited basis.
 Thursday’s ruling lifted the stay, allowing the trial to proceed as scheduled.
+The appeals court did not rule on the defense’s underlying complaints about Engoron.
 Through a court lawyer, Engoron declined to participate in the appeals court process.

-After the ruling, Trump’s lawyers again urged the appeals court to delay the trial.
+Other proceedings in the case went on while the panel mulled a delay.

-They argued in court papers that Engoron showed in his 35-page decision that he was intent on defying the appeals court by ignoring the statute of limitations issue.
-Engoron refused to dismiss any claims and based his fraud ruling partly on stale allegations that should’ve been thrown out, Trump lawyer Clifford Robert said.
+Trump’s lawyers, in a letter to the appeals court, said Engoron’s 35-page decision showed he remained intent on defying the appeals court by ignoring the statute of limitations issue.
+Engoron refused to dismiss any claims and based his fraud ruling partly on stale allegations that should’ve been thrown out, Trump lawyer Clifford Robert wrote.

-Engoron’s fraud ruling, in a phase of the case known as summary judgment, resolved the key claim in James’ lawsuit, but six others remain.
-They include allegations of conspiracy, falsifying business records and insurance fraud.
-The judge will also decide on James’ request for $250 million in penalties.

 Advertisement